RazikaUma/data-pipeline/README.md

 # Installation
 To get this repo running:

   Install Python 3.
-You can find instructions here.

   Create a virtual environment.

   Clone this repo

   Install the package- pip install data-anonymizer-mapper

 # Usage
    Execute the app.py script

    You should see output from app.py.